 To ensure that all of the College’s VET training programs are systematically validated.

-The policy relates to all VET training programs and units of competency.
+The policy relates to all VET training courses (training packages and accredited courses) and units of competency.

-The College shall validate each training package within three years of the package being added to the College’s scope of registration.
-When a training package has been on the College’s scope of registration at least five years it will be validated at least once in each subsequent five year cycle.
+The College shall validate each VET training courses within three years of the course being added to the College’s scope of registration.
+When a training course has been on the College’s scope of registration at least five years it will be validated at least once in each subsequent five year cycle.

-The College shall validate at least half of its training packages within the first three years of each five year cycle.
+The College shall validate at least half of its training courses within the first three years of each five year cycle.

-The validation of assessment in a training package will comply with the following principles:
+The validation of assessment in a training course will comply with the following principles:

-- no-one directly involved in the delivery or assessment of a unit of competency may conduct validation of the unit
+- no-one directly involved in the delivery or assessment of a unit of competency may conduct the validation of the unit on their own;

-A formal report shall be made for each validation activity and any recommendations will be reviewed by the VET subcommittee of the Learning, Teaching & Research committee
+A formal report shall be made for each validation activity and any recommendations will be reviewed by the VET subcommittee of the Learning, Teaching & Research committee, for implementation by the VET Co-ordinator.